Diversity Dividends Collective

 What are the End Goals and Collective Prompts?

-Diversity Lab will minimize the legal department resources needed to analyze outside counsel diversity performance and teams by assisting with data collection, analytics, and providing access to the Diversity Dividends Dashboard that evaluates each legal department’s top 20 firms (using their responses to the 5X5 Matrix and the Inclusion Blueprint).
+Diversity Lab will minimize the legal department resources needed to analyze outside counsel diversity performance and teams by assisting with data collection, analytics, and providing access to the Diversity Dividends Dashboard that evaluates each legal department’s top 20 firms (using their responses to the Annual Outside Counsel Evaluation and the Inclusion Blueprint).

 Within two years after joining the Collective, members commit to hold law firms accountable if they do not show year-over-year progress on at least 3 of the 5 annual outside counsel evaluation metrics.

 How Does a Legal Department Get Started?

-Register here to join the Diversity Dividends Collective.
-If you are interested in partnering with Diversity Lab in other ways, please review our Legal Department Partnerships to see how the Collective fits in with our other programs.
-The MTN Fund is subsidizing the majority of the costs associated with Diversity Dividends.
-To supplement the Collective, specifically the individualized data collection, analysis, access to the Diversity Dividends Dashboard, and advice and coaching from the Diversity Lab team, there will be an annual fee with a minimum two-year commitment.
+To support the Collective, specifically the individualized data collection, analysis, access to the Diversity Dividends Dashboard, and advice and coaching from the Diversity Lab team, there is an annual fee of $7,500 with a minimum two-year commitment.